 2. Select the program Interdisciplinary Studies (Pathways with All Ontario Colleges) (Orillia Campus only).
 The OUAC program code is ABD.

-3. Select Interdisciplinary Studies (Orillia) from the Subject of Major Interest drop-down menu.
+3. Select one of the follow Subject of Major Interest in the drop-down menu:

 4. As you proceed through the application process, use the Online Transcript Request to have your transcript(s) sent to us, if applicable: